-Follow Manufacturer's Instructions
+Follow Manufacturers Instructions

-The information shown here is very general; check the manufacturers information for specific areas you need to inspect for your particular equipment.
-If your fall protection equipment has arrested your fall, it must be removed from service and not returned to service until inspected and recertified as safe for use, by the manufacturer or by a professional engineer.
+The information shown here is very general: check the manufacturers information for specific areas you need to inspect for your particular equipment.

+In addition, if your fall protection equipment has arrested your fall, it must be removed from service and not returned to service until inspected and recertified as safe for use, by the manufacturer or by a professional engineer.